Lobethal Freight Access Upgrade

 The upgrade will improve safety, productivity and efficiency in the transport of goods via heavy vehicles to and from the Lobethal area.
 The investment is also expected to create employment opportunities for local industry by supporting economic growth and enhancing export competitiveness.

 The $14 million investment is funded by the Australian Government and will support around 55 full-time equivalent jobs during construction.

-Works on the Lobethal Freight Access Upgrade Project commenced Monday 17 September 2018 and are expected to be completed by late June 2019, weather permitting.
+Works on the Lobethal Freight Access Upgrade Project commenced Monday 17 September 2018 and works are expected to be completed in the third quarter of 2019, weather permitting.

-Road curve widening on Terlinga Road between the townships of Mount Torrens and Tungkillo are currently underway.
+Road curve widening on Terlinga Road between the townships of Mount Torrens and Tungkillo and on Randell Road between Tungkillo and Palmer are currently underway.

 Conditional Permit Access for B-Double Heavy Vehicles

 The National Heavy Vehicle Regulator has granted Conditional Permit Access with a range of safety conditions for B-double vehicles.
 This is to assist Thomas Foods International to maintain production and employment for hundreds of people following the fire at their Murray Bridge facility in January 2018.